Investment Case Updated: May 2, 2025

 Ticker: BLDR

-Market capitalization: $20.3B
+Market capitalization: $12.7B

-Enterprise value: $24.1B
+Enterprise value: $17.7B

 What the Company Does

 BLDR is a leading supplier of building products and services to professional homebuilders in the United States.
 Management has been focused on growing “value-added” products and services to builders, which means that BLDR provides labor or services that could have otherwise been done by the contractor.
-These bundled solutions, which now comprise just over half of all revenues, often help customers shorten build times while improving efficiency and profitability for BLDR while potentially increasing the stickiness of BLDR’s offerings.
+These bundled solutions, which now comprise roughly half of all revenues, often help customers shorten build times while improving efficiency and profitability for BLDR while potentially increasing the stickiness of BLDR’s offerings.

 Why We Own It